dhiegov/dotfiles/README.md

 and soon [greedy villain voice] y'all be able to give me money heheh (I'll setup a donate link, you won't really have to pay me though).

+Beyond that, it wouldn't make sense for me to prosecute someone for using the same set of options that I used, as option names and values in most cases are predefined fixed strings.